 The neurologist explains that the EEG showed no evidence of any seizures.
 He goes on to explain – and I quote: “I have no evidence that cocaine exposure causes seizure or injured her brain in a fashion which would explain the seizure that she had.
 When we look at the best studies of infants exposed to cocaine, methamphetamines, the main thing we worry about is long term developmental issues and it’s something only time can tell.
 Every day, every week, every month that passes by, your daughter’s risk does go down and it makes me feel more reassured.”

 This whole instance is simply the social worker who visited Chris not knowing a damned thing about neuro-diversity in infants and then sending the entire case management team and medical staff and the parents down a fucking rabbit hole.
-Damn it.
+Damn it to hell.

 And let me emphasize here – when the doc says “the seizure that she had” he is taking the word of the ladies who came in to Chris’ home for 30 minutes and happened to see an 11 second “freeze” in an infant.
 So the doctor is going with it because, well, I guess I would too.
 But it’s still not correct to call that a seizure.
 If you go back to the incident, the DCFS workers who witnessed the event didn’t say “OMG dawg, that’s a seizure.”
 No, they implied that something was wrong for a baby to freeze for 11 seconds and created the idea of a seizure and then (most likely) added “get EEG” to the case plan.